-This artwork is a collection of 100 handwritten sentences made of porcelain.
-The sentences were collected by the artist on a journey around Scotland to meet 100 women.
-Each of the 100 women was asked to write something about a woman they felt had made a significant contribution to life, culture or democracy in Scotland.
-The artist asked each woman to refer her to another woman, which was the basis for the artist's journey until she reached the 100th woman.
+This artwork is an installation of 100 handwritten sentences made of porcelain.
+The sentences were collected by the artist on a journey around Scotland to meet 99 women.
+Each of the 99 women was asked to write something about a woman they felt had made a significant contribution to life, culture or democracy in Scotland.
+The artist asked each woman to refer her to another woman, which was the basis for the artist's journey until she reached the final woman.

-The artist is interested in the relationship between art and geography, and in the significance of oral histories to the history of a nation, and these interests were key to the development of this commissioned work.
+The artist is interested in the relationship between the role of the artist and mapping, especially when exploring equality, diversity and gender politics.
+She was also interested in the significance of oral histories and testimonies to the history of a nation, when developing the concept for this work of art.

-The artwork was funded by the Scottish Goverment and commissioned by Government and Scottish Parliament representatives to celebrate the contribution of women to Scottish society and pay tribute to those who had campaigned for equal suffrage.
+The artwork was funded by the Scottish Government and commissioned by Government and Scottish Parliament representatives to celebrate the contributions and roles of women to many areas of life in Scotland.

 Born 1971 Northern Ireland, lives and works Glasgow